 Award Recipients

-For more than 50 years, APA's National Planning Awards program has honored outstanding efforts in planning and planning leadership.
+For more than 50 years, APA's National Planning Awards program has honored outstanding planning and planning leadership efforts.

 For a full list of previous Planning Award recipients — including all Achievement Award winners — search by location or by year: